-Okay so I said three, but I can’t write a blog on fatigue, at this time, without mentioning covid-19.
+Okay so I said three, but I can’t write a blog on fatigue without mentioning covid-19.

 The term ‘pandemic fatigue’ was devised by the World Health Organisation (WHO) and refers to a natural response to a prolonged global health crisis.
 In their pandemic fatigue report, WHO detail some of the known impacts and their recommendations.
 Unsurprisingly this prolonged period is taking its toll on physical and mental health, with many saying they are feeling worn down by the year behind us, and the uncertainty of what lies ahead.
 Whilst there is light at the end of this tunnel, there is much to be learnt about what will be left in covid-19’s wake.

 Know Your Starting Point

 Before we journey into solution mode, it’s worth considering your current position.
 What the underlying cause, or causes, of fatigue may be – to the problem you are trying to fix.

 I recommend you pull over for a moment and get clear on exactly where you are:

 - Consider your current situation or any challenges, that may be contributing to fatigue?

 - What is the impact to your health and wellbeing, and the level of fatigue you may be experiencing?